Chama Mechtaly: Moors and Saints

 Mechtaly is the founder of Moors and Saints, a Dubai-based jewelry brand.
 The pieces are handmade in Dubai from gold, silver, and precious stones.
 The brand does not use diamonds, as part of a mission to be "conflict free".

 The brand draws on influences such as Moorish architecture from Andalusia during the Golden Age of Spain, during which there was religious tolerance between Muslims and Jews.

 The brand debuted in September 2019, during Dubai Design Week.
 The first three collections were Granada (inspired by Alhambra), Marrakesh (inspired by the city's zellij tiles), and Cairo (inspired by Al-Azhar Mosque).

 Activism

 Mechtaly has spoken in favor of the Abraham Accords, and in November 2021 was part of a delegation which promoted the agreements in the United States.

-Mechtaly has donates some profits from Moors and Saints to Banat el Emarat, a UAE-based NGO focused on women's empowerment.
+Mechtaly has donated some profits from Moors and Saints to Banat el Emarat, a UAE-based NGO focused on women's empowerment.